-1.-Nutrition
+1. Nutrition

 We believe that proper nutrition is a foundation to enhance learning.
-21 -A healthy, well-prepared brain is one of the first essentials for learning anything.
-22 We-Our Family Support Program-provides information as needed on how parents can support their children nutritionally.
-Over the past 4 years, we have addressed this area of our program in a variety of ways including-having We have had-parent donated fruit and vegetable snacks as well as-we supervisinge the lunch schedule of the younger grades so that we can note the types of foods that are being included in lunch.
-WThen we initiate conversations to support parents to improve the nutritional quality of their child's lunch and w-We participate in often collaborateion with an organic farm that delivers boxes to parents who choose to participate.
+13 A healthy, well-prepared brain is one of the first essentials for learning anything.
+14 We provide information as needed on how parents can support their children nutritionally.
+Over the past 4 years, we have addressed this area of our program in a variety of ways including having parent donated fruit and vegetable snacks as well as supervising the lunch schedule of the younger grades so that we can note the types of foods that are being included in lunch.
+We initiate conversations to support parents to improve the nutritional quality of their child's lunch and we often collaborate with an organic farm that delivers boxes to parents who choose to participate.
 Our upper grade classes have done projects in which they have designed and presented meals that are healthy and balanced.
 Many of our classes have visited local organic farms to learn about food production and healthy choices in addition to our garden program that is facilitated by our full-time nature studies instructor.

-2.-Movement
+2. Movement